GAZ Volga

-The GAZ Volga (Волга) is an executive car that originated in the Soviet Union to replace the GAZ Pobeda in 1956.
+The Volga (Волга) is an executive car that originated in the Soviet Union to replace the GAZ Pobeda in 1956.
 Their role in serving the Soviet nomenklatura made them a contemporary cultural icon.
 Several generations of the car have been produced.

 Despite the continuous modernisations, GAZ found it increasingly difficult to keep the ageing design competitive in a market economy.
-GAZ CEO Bo Andersson decided to discontinue the Volga range in 2010.
+GAZ's then-CEO Bo Andersson decided to discontinue the Volga range in 2010.

+Following Russian invasion of Ukraine in 2022 with western car brands leaving Russia Volga was reintroduced in 2024 as a brand for Chinese cars locally assembled by GAZ-owned Passenger Cars Production company.

 First generation, the GAZ-M-21

 The first generation Volga was developed as a replacement for the 1946 GAZ-M20 Pobeda mid-size car, based on a brief issued in 1951.
 The first pre-production batch left GAZ on 10 October 1956.
 It was built in three distinct series; in total 639,478 Volgas were built from 1956 until 1970.
-There was also an estate derivative (GAZ-22) and a rare, V8-engined version developed for the KGB's 9th Directorate as an escort vehicle for motorcades.
+There was also a custom-assembled estate derivative (GAZ-22) introduced in 1962 and a rare, V8-engined version developed for the KGB's 9th Directorate as an escort vehicle for motorcades.

 The first series, nicknamed the Star, was built from late 1956 until 1958.
 It was replaced by the second series, fitted with a 16-slit grille and nicknamed Akula (Shark).
 There were also continuous improvements throughout the entire production run.
 In 1962, the third series with its characteristic 36-slit grille was introduced.
 The new grille prompted the "Baleen" (Kitovy Us) nickname and became a Volga trademark for decades.
 Originally called the GAZ-M-21, the -M- prefix was a reference to Vyacheslav Molotov, after whom the Volga plant was named.
 The plant was renamed following the downfall of his career in 1957, and the -M- prefix was gradually removed from the car beginning in 1965.
 A fourth series was rejected and production of the third and final GAZ-21 continued until 15 July 1970.

-The estate was introduced in 1962 and remains rare.